odor-pair/odor-pair/README.md

 Although the dataset contains 109 odor labels, only 33 labels appeared frequently enough (1k pairs) to be included.

-Using a randomized carving algorithm, these requirements were met after generating 115939 training data pairs and 3404 test pairs.
+Using a randomized carving algorithm, these requirements were met after generating 115,939 training pairs and 3,404 test pairs.
+Unfortunately, this meant that ~47k datapoints had to be discarded.

 ## Results
 After many hyperparameter trials, the strongest model achieved a mean auroc of 0.679 across all labels.